 I was a logical choice for the task because I regularly did production rigging of WWF/WWE photography lighting, was active in sport rock climbing, a nationally certified skydiving instructor, and was licensed by the Federal Aviation Administration as a Senior Parachute Rigger.

 This hardware is a different brand than what was used to suspend Owen, but it is functionally identical.
-The bottom silver piece is a "shackle” and the top silver piece is a spring-loaded "snap shackle."
+The bottom silver piece is a "shackle," and the top silver piece is a spring-loaded "snap shackle."

 The red line represents the rope that ran from the snap shackle to the catwalk, and the green line represents a release cord running from the snap shackle along Owen’s side to a small grip/hand release.

 Owen was to have been lowered to the wrestling ring and then pull the hand release, which would open the snap shackle and allow him to step away from the rope.

 Initial thinking on the night of the accident was that Owen might have accidentally grabbed the release line in fear as he hung above the ring (in spite of it reportedly being securely taped to his harness).

 It shocked me that a professional rigger would fly a wrestler with no stunt experience using just a single snap shackle without any back-up.
-When the rest of our crew learned how the stunt had been rigged, they were equally aghast.

 By then, our crew was mature enough that we wouldn’t have hung a tiny light fixture with a single snap shackle, let alone a human being.